gibson314/liveapi-demo/README.md

     - **Caution**: to enable `branded voice` by uploading a `.wav` file, make sure you upload the file when the app is at `Disconnected` state, and then click the `connect` button.
 This restriction is because our code instantite the client only when the `Connect` button is clicked, during which it sends LiveAPI a setup message with the sample voice.
+    This is also true if you want to record you own voice as "branded voice".

 1. To interact with the app, you can do the following: